zacharyhorvitz/Figure-Classification/README.md

 TO DO:
--This will contain the trained caffemodels and solverstates, in the respective directories -This will contain the csv files used to tag data from Amazon's Mechanical Turk service -This will contain the datasets used
+-This will contain the trained caffemodels and solverstates, in the respective directories

--This will contain the c++ programm for scraping the csv files -This will contain the results from halving the dataset to see its impact on the data -This will contain a readme for running using the nets for traind, testing, and classification purposes
+-This will contain the c++ programm for scraping the csv files -This will contain the results from halving the dataset to see its impact on the data -This will contain a readme for running using the nets for training, testing, and classification purposes